Austin-Rodrigues/Task_08_Bias_Detection/README.md

 This repository contains a complete, reproducible controlled experiment designed to measure bias in Large Language Models (LLMs).
 The project evaluates how prompt framing, demographic cues, and hypothesis priming influence model-generated narratives when interpreting identical numerical data.

-This work was completed as part of the Applied Data Science Internship, Fall 2025.

 ---